Coronavirus updates in Central Texas: Monday schools and stat tracker

 - Central Texas counties:

-- Williamson County: There are 95 new cases of coronavirus in Williamson County.
-Eighteen percent of hospital beds are available, and 10% of ICU beds are available.
-Since the beginning of the pandemic, at least 64,700 cases have been reported and at least 694 people have died.
+- Williamson County: There are 67 new cases of coronavirus in Williamson County.
+Seventeen percent of hospital beds are available, and 10% of ICU beds are available.
+Since the beginning of the pandemic, at least 65,257 cases have been reported and at least 701 people have died.

 - Central Texas school districts:

 - Leander ISD: For the week of Oct.
-17-Oct.
-22, there have been 43 total positive cases.
-There have been 1,582 total cumulative positive cases.
+31-Nov.
+5, there have been 0 total positive cases.
+There have been 1,628 total cumulative positive cases.

-- Pflugerville ISD: For the week of Oct.
-25-Oct.
-29, there have been 0 total positive cases.
-There have been 1,061 total cumulative positive cases.
+- Pflugerville ISD: For the week of Nov.
+1-Nov.
+5, there have been 0 total positive cases.
+There have been 1,078 total cumulative positive cases.

 - Texas Public Schools (2021-22 school year; updated on Fridays with data from the previous Monday-Sunday)